kaisenlinux/manpages-dev/category/Analysis/tree.md

        Tree understands the following command line switches:

 LISTING OPTIONS
        -a     All files are printed.
 By default tree does not print hidden files (those beginning with a dot `.').
-In no event does tree print the file system constructs `.' (current direc‐ tory) and `..' (previous directory).
+In no event does tree print the file system constructs  `.'  (current directory) and `..' (previous directory).

        -d     List directories only.